kishanpatel789/kp_data_dev_site/content/posts/018_PythonElseStatement.md

 Did you catch it?
 The `else` statement only runs if the loop does not run into a `break` command.
 Said differently, the `else` statement only runs if the for-loop is allowed to run to completion.

+Both Version 1 and Version 2 attempt to loop through a list of 3 broomsticks.
+With each iteration of the loop, the broomstick is printed.
+Version 2, however, performs an extra step of checking if the current broomstick is "Firebolt"; if so, the interpreter reaches a `break` command and the for-loop stops.
+This is why the `else` statement of Version 2 never runs.

+That's cool, but where would we ever use a for-else block?

-One use case of the for-else block is searching for a target.
+One use case is searching for a target.
 Suppose we need to see if a list of users contains an "admin" user or not.

 Let's define our `User` class: